 Energy Trust and Oregon Housing and Community Services (OHCS) have coordinated program planning and delivery since we were created in 2002.
 OHCS is one of the three administrators of the public purpose charge established by the Oregon Legislature in 1999.
 The department administers the portion of the charge allotted for low-income weatherization and bill payment assistance.

-Information about federal tax credits that may be available for your project is available on our cash incentives pages accessible from the home page.
+Information about federal tax credits that may be available for your project is available on our cash incentives pages.
 For more detailed information on federal tax credits for home improvement visit the ENERGY STAR® website.
 The Database of State Incentives for Renewables and Efficiency is a comprehensive information source for energy efficiency and renewable energy incentives.